eeshvardasikcm/eeshvardasikcm/README.md

 of the carbon project community.

-I did work to help design a road map as a somewhat managerial process that would be used to create a regression testing system, specifically concerning the handling of string literals.
+I did work to help design a road map as a self managerial process that would be used to create a regression testing system, specifically concerning the handling of string literals.